emsamlet/emsamlet/README.md

 ## Objective

-I am just recently gained my B.S. in Cybersecurity while also currently gaining hands-on experience as an ISP help desk technician.
+I just recently gained my B.S. in Cybersecurity while also currently gaining hands-on experience as an ISP help desk technician.
 I plan to utilize my education and professional experience to transition into a cybersecurity role by the end of 2026.
 Until then, I will grow my skills in cybersecurity concepts and tools and update my Github portfolio to reflect what I am learning!

 ## Skills